randriu/synthesis/README.md

 ## How to run synthesis manually

 The remainder of this README explains how to run dynasty tool manually to help you set up your own experiments.
-First, recall the dynasty call mentioned above (do not forget to activate python environment):
+First, recall the dynasty call mentioned above:

 ```sh
 python3 dynasty/dynasty.py --project tacas21-benchmark/grid --properties easy.properties hybrid